 EPCOT: Experimental Prototype Community of Tomorrow

 EPCOT is another one of the four theme parks at Walt Disney World.
-It was originally conceived as a futuristic city and a showcase for technological advancements, but it has since evolved into a theme park that celebrates the cultures and cuisines of the world in addition to innovation and imagination.
+It was originally conceived as a futuristic city and a showcase for technological advancements.
+However, it has since evolved into a theme park that celebrates the cultures and cuisines of the world in addition to innovation and imagination.

-Hollywood Studios is one of the four theme parks at Walt Disney World, and it's focused on all things Hollywood movies.
-It's home to attractions such as The Twilight Zone Tower of Terror, Rock 'n' Roller Coaster starring Aerosmith and Star Wars: Galaxy's Edge.
+Hollywood Studios is one of the four theme parks at Walt Disney World.
+It's focused on all things Hollywood movies.
+It's home to attractions such as The Twilight Zone Tower of Terror, Slinky Dog Dash and Star Wars: Rise of the Resistance.

 AK: Disney's Animal Kingdom Theme Park